Cosmospacedog/Programming_Coursework_2023/README.md

 ## AI Operation

 The complex AI player is controlled by the battleships_ai module.
 It operates via the SPD algorithm.
-This means it generates all of the viable ship positionis on a given board, and finds the square where they most  overlap.
+This means it generates all of the viable ship positions on a given board, and finds the square where they most  overlap.

-Initially the AI begins in searching mode, where it searcches the entire board.
+Initially the AI begins in searching mode, where it searches the entire board.
 However, once it obtains a hit, it enters destroy mode, and only searches for configurations which include the hit space.
-Once there are no more combinations that allign with the space that have not been hit, it returns to search mode.
+Once there are no more combinations that align with the space that have not been hit, it returns to search mode.

 Additionally, the AI considers hit polarity while searching.
 This allows the AI to search twice as fast as you only need consider half of the squares on board when searching, due to the fact that at least one square of each ship will appear in squares of one polarity.
 This feature is disengaged once destroy mode is enabled.